-- 18. The following are conditions for procurement of goods or services through formal written price quotation: - 1(a) Quotation must be obtained in writing from the different providers whose names appear on the list of accredited prospective providers of the municipality. - b) In the case of specialised plant, machinery and vehicles, quotations can be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy in paragraph 16.1 to 16.3 - (c) If it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer. - The reasons must be recorded in a form of a cover memo drafted by the procuring official. - (d) Section C above is only applicable where there is proof that more than three providers were invited and none responded and/or were all the received quotes are above the budget. - e) Exception to three quotation will only be approved in accordance to Sec 18(c) where it is practically impossible to source/ obtain quotations for the following services: - (i) Accommodations - (ii) Training - (iii) Workshop, conferences, seminars, and meetings - (iv) Emergency services
+- 18. The following are conditions for procurement of goods or services through formal written price quotation: - (a) Quotations above R2000.00 must be obtained in writing from the different providers whose names appear on the list of accredited prospective providers of the municipality. - b) In the case of specialised plant, machinery and vehicles, quotations can be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy in paragraph 16.1 to 16.3 - c) If it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer.

+The reasons must be recorded in a form of a cover memo drafted by the procuring official.

+- (d) Section C above is only applicable where there is proof that more than three providers were invited and none responded and/or were all the received quotes are above the budget. - e) Exception to three quotation will only be approved in accordance to Sec 18(c) where it is practically impossible to source/ obtain quotations for the following services: - (i) Training - (ii) Workshop, conferences, seminars, and meetings - (iii) Emergency services - (iv) Maintenance or servicing of specilaised vehicles or equipments. - (v) Accomodation - f) The names of the potential providers and their written quotations must be recorded.